PaulRivier/kiwi/README.md

 - libgmp-dev
 - zlib1g-dev
+- pkg-config
 - binutils-gold (the gold linker may be required)
-- libicu-dev
-- pkg-config

 # Getting started